A Guide to Capital Felony Crimes

 Austin, Texas Felony Defense Team

-At Smith & Vinson Law Firm, our experienced attorneys have a deep understanding of the law and are dedicated to providing you with the best legal defense for your case.
-We have represented clients in all areas of criminal law ranging from traffic offenses to murder cases.
-Our staff offers free consultations over the phone or in-person so that you can get the answers you need as soon as possible.
+At Smith & Vinson Law Firm, our experienced criminal defense attorneys deeply understand the law and are dedicated to providing you with the best legal defense for your case.
+We have represented clients in all areas of criminal law, ranging from traffic offenses to murder cases.
+Our staff offers free phone or in-person consultations so you can get the answers you need as soon as possible.
 Reach us today at (512) 359-3743.